jd-0/CVS-attic-checkout/README.md

 and extracts the data based on the version numbers within each file

-# Step 1:

-# Extract the attic files from a repo using atticExtract.py
+# Step 1: Extract attic files from repo using atticExtract.py

 Make a list of directories to copy in "attics.txt"